-We crossed into Missouri around 11:30am on day 2 and drove straight to our first stop in Missouri, the Chain of Rocks Bridge or, more specifically, the New Chain of Rocks Bridge because there are two goddamn Chain of Rocks bridges.
+We crossed into Missouri around 11:30am on day 2 and drove straight to our first stop in Missouri, the Chain of Rocks Bridge or, more specifically, the New Chain of Rocks Bridge because there is more than one Chain of Rocks bridge.

 We chalked the bridge up to being another dud and it was only until yesterday when I started researching this blog post that I came to learn that the bridge above is the NEW Chain of Rocks bridge.

 We followed Google Maps to its “Chain of Rocks” pin to find the bridge above but it looked nothing like the Chain of Rocks bridge photos on the National Park Service website.
 This is because Google Maps brought us to the New Chain of Rocks Bridge, not the Old Chain of Rocks Bridge.

 The New Chain of Rocks Bridge carries vehicular traffic and the Old Chain of Rocks Bridge carries foot and bicycle traffic.
 The historic Route 66 [Old] Chain of Rocks Bridge is much further downstream from where we were standing.
 I have photos facing south from where I was standing in the photo above and there is no other bridge (aka Old Chain of Rocks Bridge) in the photos nor do I remember seeing another bridge downstream.

 It’s a damn shame that we ended up at New Chain of Rocks Bridge instead of it’s older version because the older version looks very cool.

 After the bridge disappointment, it was time to fuel up the Corvette so we pulled into a gas station and chatted with a motorcycle couple who were on a return journey to Ohio from Houston.
 I do not know how many miles roundtrip they were driving but they only had backpacks and were wearing leather and I was not sure how they were still alive in their hot clothing in the heat and humidity of the midwest and Houston.